bearloga/gsc-utils/README.md

-# Google Search Consola Data Fetcher
+# GSC Data Fetcher

-Wikipedia's and other Wikimedia Foundation sites' presence in Google's search results via [Search Console API](https://developers.google.com/webmaster-tools/search-console-api-original/).
+Utility for accessing and downloading the statistics on a site's presence in Google's search results via [Search Console API](https://developers.google.com/webmaster-tools/search-console-api-original/).

 ## Setup